SIGNATURE BRIDE sits down with a top fashion designer to get a glimpse into the creative mindset.

 YO: The opportunities and experiences that have opened for me because of what I do.
 I count myself extremely lucky to be doing something I am passionate about and am very good at.
 It is a privilege I know a lot of people do not enjoy.

 SB: You work with and are inspired by all types of luxurious fabrics, but you are repeatedly drawn to lace.
 What is it about lace that keeps you coming back?

 YO: I love to make each dress unique, and a way of doing this is creating bespoke fabrication.
 Deconstructing lace into appliqués I can then rearrange in a way totally of my making lends itself to this ethos.
 Sometimes I use two or three different but complimentary laces to create one gown, again making the fabrication unique.

 YO: The Kosibah bride is a woman who doesn’t compromise on style, fit, or fabrication.
 She appreciates and knows the value of couture.
 She is a strong, confident woman yet wants to celebrate her femininity and, most importantly, wants a classic, refined and elegant gown with unique elements to it.
 She may be getting married for the first or second time and sometimes does not want to look like the typical bride.

 SB: What do you think is the next big bridal fashion trend?

 YO: I do not think there will be one major fashion trend to come.
-Brides will continue to be more individualistic in their choices and go for styles that are more aligned to their aesthetic.
-I predict high necks, though, with sheer or lace fabrics, colors such as various hues of blue, separates that enable items of the ensemble to be worn again after the wedding; these are some elements I believe will be the next trend.
+Brides will continue to be more individualistic in their choices and go for styles that are more aligned with their aesthetics.
+I predict high necks, though, with sheer or lace fabrics, colors such as various hues of blue, and separates that enable items of the ensemble to be worn again after the wedding; these are some elements I believe will be the next trend.